colemcanelly/csce310-final-project/README.md

 ## git

 1. navigate to `C:\xampp\htdocs`.
-This is the location of our frontend.
+This is the location of our pages.
 You can make new webpages here e.g. `foo.php`, then navigate to them in the browser with `localhost/foo.php`.
 2. clone the repository here.

 when you `git add`, you might get this warning: